aanyasinghdhaka/GT_hackathon/README.md

 These URLs are appended to the image list used by the layout model.

+###*DISCLAIMER//NOTE* :
-DISCLAIMER//NOTE :Our system also supports generating a single, fully-AI-generated advertisement when needed.
+Our system also supports generating a single, fully-AI-generated advertisement when needed.
 We already have all required inputs — the product image , brand logo , their LLM-generated descriptions from urls, brand colors, tagline, and creative direction - which are combined into a structured prompt for a full creative ad.
 This produces a complete image ad via DALL·E 3 or Gemini Image.
 However, because full AI image generation can distort logos, alter product appearance, or place incorrect text, we additionally provide a safe mode: AI generates only the background while Fabric.js controls the final layout.
 This allows users to manually adjust text, CTA, logo placement, and product before the final download, ensuring brand-critical elements remain accurate.
 Together, this dual-workflow satisfies hackathon requirements (full AI ad generation possible) while still delivering a robust, editable, production-ready creative pipeline.